jrodrigv/notebooklm-mcp/README.md

 ---

+> ℹ️  The commands above install the published package.
+For this WSL1 refactor branch, follow the [WSL1 + Codex Setup Guide](#wsl1--codex-setup-guide) to register your locally built `dist/index.js` instead, ensuring Codex runs this exact code.

 ## Alternative: Claude Code Skill

 **Prefer Claude Code Skills over MCP?** This server is now also available as a native Claude Code Skill with a simpler setup: